-The Specialist Program is seeking applicants with expertise in Social-Emotional Learning!
+The Specialist Program is seeking applicants with expertise in both AI and SEL!

 Specialists are top-tier TESOL experts who lead intensive, high-level English language projects, including curriculum development, materials design, and ESP program implementation.
 Specialist projects vary in length from two weeks to three months, and may be in-country or virtual.

 Specialists are often invited to be the keynote speaker at international conferences, such as CamTESOL.

 Teaching pronunciation is hard enough in person - this Specialist created two five-week virtual seminars for Honduran teachers.

 Committee members developing the Kuwaiti English language curriculum presented the Specialist with a commemorative plaque.

 Specialists create opportunities for colleagues to share, discuss, and collaborate.